COVERAGE END DATES AND PROCEDURES

 Deferred Retiree Coverage: Advise the employee that he/she has two health and life options under Deferred Retirement.

 - Keep life insurance paying 100% of the premium as a Deferred Retiree.
 Get health coverage elsewhere until retirement.
 Resume GIC health coverage at retirement.
 At retirement, the Commonwealth will contribute the prevailing contribution percentage for retirees.

-Procedure: Direct the employee to check the Deferred Retiree block on the Insurance Enrollment and Change Form (Form-1), indicate his/her life selections and sign it before sending the form to the GIC.
+Procedure: Instruct the employee to check the Deferred Retiree block on the Insurance Enrollment and Change Form (Form-1), indicate his/her life selections and sign it before sending the form to the GIC.

 - Keep life and health insurance paying 100% of the premium until retirement.
 Advise the employee that if he or she gets coverage elsewhere before retirement, he/she may cancel health coverage, but the GIC recommends that the employee keep basic life insurance.

-Procedure: Instruct the employee to check the deferred retiree block on Insurance Enrollment and Change Form (Form-1), indicate his/her life and health selection and sign it before returning it the GIC.
+Procedure: Instruct the employee to check the deferred retiree block on Insurance Enrollment and Change Form (Form-1), indicate his/her life and health selection and sign it before sending it to the GIC.

-For the other alternatives, see the benefits, drawbacks, and procedures under Less Than TEN Years of STATE Service.
+For the other alternatives, see the benefits, drawbacks, and procedures under NOT ELIGIBLE FOR RETIREMENT

-If the employee has 20 or more years of state service at any age or ten or more years of state service age 55 or over and wishes to retire and collect a monthly pension, see the Retirement section for procedures.
+If the employee wishes to retire and collect a monthly pension, see the Retirement section for procedures.

 FLEXIBLE SPENDING ACCOUNTS (HCSA AND DCAP)